moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 	 * Binds and sets up implementations.
 	 */
 	public function register() {
-		// Registering with the instance of a class
+		// Registering the instance of a class
 		$this->container->singleton(
 			'pro.series',
 			new Tribe__Events__Pro__Series()
 		);

-		// Register with a method from the current class
+		// Register a method from the current class
 		$this->container->singleton(
 			'pro.series.template',
 			array( $this, 'build_template' )